Kyagara/equinox/README.md

 -   Cache
 -   Rate Limiting

 > Caching and Rate limiting is in an early stage, they are in-memory only for now.
+Cache uses [bigcache](https://github.com/allegro/bigcache).

 ## Todo